sav-che/TL-2/Authors/Pasquale, Giuseppe Antonio {std. Pasq.}.md

-> [!cite] BHL link: this entry starts at [page 90](https://www.biodiversitylibrary.org/item/103624#page/104/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 90](https://www.biodiversitylibrary.org/page/33189561) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Pasquale, Giuseppe Antonio (1820-1893), Italian botanist, Dr. med.
-Napoli 1842; assistant to Tenore at Napoli 1840-1848; practicing physician 1848-1860; from 1860 professor of botany at the R. Collegio medico; succeeded Cesati as professor of botany and director of the botanical garden of the University 1883; disabled from 1884. (*Pasq.*).
+Napoli 1842; assistant to Tenore at Napoli 1840-1848; practicing physician 1848-1860; from 1860 professor of botany at the R. Collegio medico; succeeded Cesati as professor of botany and director of the botanical garden of the University 1883; disabled from 1884.
+**Abbreviated name**: *Pasq.*

 #### Herbarium and types